 During the procedure

-Your doctor or oral surgeon may use one of three types of anesthesia.
-The appropriate anesthesia for you depends on the expected complexity of the wisdom tooth extraction and your own comfort level.
-Your options include:
+Your dentist or oral surgeon may use one of three types of anesthesia, depending on the expected complexity of the wisdom tooth extraction and your comfort level.
+Options include:

 - Local anesthesia.
-Your doctor or oral surgeon administers local anesthesia with one or more injections near the site of each extraction.
-Before you receive an injection, your dentist or surgeon will likely apply a substance to the gums that numbs the site.
+Your dentist or oral surgeon administers local anesthesia with one or more injections near the site of each extraction.
+Before you receive an injection, your dentist or surgeon will likely apply a substance to your gums to numb them.
 You're awake during the tooth extraction.
 Although you'll feel some pressure and movement, you shouldn't experience pain.

 - Sedation anesthesia.
-Your doctor or oral surgeon gives you sedation anesthesia through an intravenous line in your arm.
-Sedation anesthesia suppresses your consciousness during the procedure and you don't feel any pain.
-You will also receive local anesthesia to numb your gums.
+Your dentist or oral surgeon gives you sedation anesthesia through an intravenous (IV) line in your arm.
+Sedation anesthesia suppresses your consciousness during the procedure.
+You don't feel any pain and will have limited memory of the procedure.
+You'll also receive local anesthesia to numb your gums.

 During wisdom tooth extraction, your dentist or oral surgeon:

-- Makes an incision in the gum, creating flaps to expose the tooth and bone
+- Makes an incision in the gum tissue to expose the tooth and bone

-- Removes any bone that blocks access to the tooth
+- Removes bone that blocks access to the tooth root

 - Divides the tooth into sections if it's easier to remove in pieces